Comment by sigmoid10

 Parallel construction has existed for decades.
 It's even in "The Wire".
 It has never been tested in court, probably because it is nearly impossible to discover outside of being the agents that implement it.

-• itake a day ago
+• itake 10 months ago

 The police used self-powered GPS devices[1] to track criminals.
 These devices are used in various situations, such as when someone violates parole.
 The police don’t need to report the violation immediately.
 Instead, they wait for the person to re-enter their jurisdiction, then catch and arrest them.